 Editor’s note: The HARP program, designed to help homeowners who owed more than their homes were worth, expired Dec.
 31, 2018.
-There are many good options for refinancing, so please contact us at your earliest convenience.
+There are many good home appraisals and refinancing options for homeowners who are underwater on their mortgage.

 The Home Affordable Refinance Program(H.A.R.P.) program is a federal-government program designed to help homeowners refinance at today’s low mortgages rates.
 And now, you can refinance your home regardless of how far its value has fallen.